 You start the fifth solids problem with a rough sketch showing the dimensions of each detail.
 This part is symmetrical across one line which you can call the y-axis.
-In this exercise, a strategy you will continue to use is to draw closed Polylines that contain the most complex shape of the component and then use simple geometric solids to add or subtract details.
-In Problem Five, the solid has an "L" shape which is formed by three extruded Polylines with three holes.
-After extruding the Polylines and Circles, you will union the exterior shapes together and subtract the cylinders, as shown in your sketch in Figure 6.1.
+In this exercise, a strategy you will continue to use is to draw closed Polylines that contains the most complex shape of the component and then use simple geometric solids to add or subtract detail.
+In Problem Five, the solid contains an inverted "c" that will be formed into a Polyline shape along with a second rectangular Polyline contour, and you will place two circles in the middle of the second shape.
+After extruding the Polylines and Circles, union the two shapes together and subtracting the two circles, you will fillet a curve in two places as shown in your sketch in Figure 6.1.